Does Your Website Run On WordPress? How To Tell

 WordPress Theme Detector

-If you browse the net using either Firefox or Google Chrome and would like to be able to see if the sites that you are visiting are WP sites, then Wappalyzer is a useful extension for your browser.
+If you browse the net using either the Firefox or Chrome web browsers and would like to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension to install on your browser.

-Wappalyzer tells you what software is installed on the sites while you are browsing.
+Wappalyzer tells you what type of software is installed in the sites you are visiting.

 According to their website …